JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ## Basic arithmetic operations

 Now we are ready to define basic arithmetic operations.
-As usual, it can be done by adding a new method into standard functions.
-We will start with the addition.
-There are two cases that we have to take into account.
-The first is that we want to sum two different currencies.
-In this case, we use the `promote` function to convert these to currencies to their promote type.
+As usual, we can do this by adding a new method to standard functions.
+We start with the addition, where there are two cases to consider.
+The first one is the summation of two different currencies.
+In this case, we use the `promote` function to convert these two currencies to their promote type.

 ```jldoctest currency; output=false
 Base.:+(x::Currency, y::Currency) = +(promote(x, y)...)